bzminer/bzminer/README.md

 plugins behind one C ABI, and this release has every one of them compiled in:

 - `ergo` — Autolykos v2.
 GPU only, and memory-hard: it builds a table of N 32-byte elements (about 2 GB) in VRAM, so a card needs the room for it.
 N grows with block height, and the table is rebuilt when it changes.
+- `kawpow` — KawPow on NVIDIA CUDA, AMD OpenCL, and Apple Metal GPUs.
+NVIDIA specializes the three-block random program through the driver's PTX JIT, with precompiled cubins as its fallback; AMD uses offline-native gfx code objects; Apple Silicon uses a portable offline metallib.
+No CUDA toolkit, NVRTC, ROCm compiler, OpenCL C source, Metal source, or external GPU compiler is required on the mining rig; the AMD and Apple paths do no runtime compilation.
+Answers to `kawpow` and to each KawPow coin by name (rvn, xna, neoxa, meowcoin, clore), which is also what selects the dev-fee destination.
 - `mon_amd` — AMD GPU sensors, via ADL and sysfs.
 - `mon_cpu` — CPU sensors: per-core temperature, frequency, package power.
 - `mon_intel` — Intel GPU sensors, via IGCL and sysfs.